 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, GoDaddy reported total carbon emissions of approximately 105,868,000 kg CO2e.
-This includes 832,000 kg CO2e from Scope 1 emissions, 5,357,000 kg CO2e from Scope 2 (market-based), and a significant 99,679,000 kg CO2e from Scope 3 emissions.
-The company has made notable strides in reducing its emissions, achieving an 82% reduction in Scope 1 and 2 (market-based) emissions by the end of 2023 compared to a 2019 baseline.
-GoDaddy has set ambitious targets to further reduce its greenhouse gas emissions.
-The company aims to cut its Scope 1 and 2 emissions by at least 50% by 2025, relative to its 2019 levels.
-Additionally, it has committed to a longer-term goal of reducing these emissions by 50% by 2030 from a 2018 base year, as validated by the Science Based Targets initiative (SBTi).
-This commitment includes measuring and addressing Scope 3 emissions, which encompass indirect emissions from the company's value chain.
-Overall, GoDaddy's climate commitments reflect a proactive approach to sustainability, aligning with industry standards and contributing to global efforts to mitigate climate change.
+This figure includes 832,000 kg CO2e from Scope 1 emissions, 5,357,000 kg CO2e from Scope 2 (market-based), and a significant 99,679,000 kg CO2e from Scope 3 emissions.
+The company has made notable strides in reducing its greenhouse gas emissions, achieving an 82% reduction in Scope 1 and 2 (market-based) emissions by the end of 2023, relative to a 2019 baseline.
+GoDaddy has set ambitious targets to further reduce its emissions.
+The company is committed to cutting its Scope 1 and 2 GHG emissions by at least 50% by 2025, with a longer-term goal of achieving a similar reduction by 2030 from a 2018 base year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect GoDaddy's commitment to addressing climate change through measurable actions.
+The emissions data and reduction targets are sourced directly from GoDaddy Inc., with no cascading from a parent organization.
+The company continues to focus on transparency and accountability in its sustainability efforts, aiming to enhance its environmental performance in the coming years.

 Access structured emissions data, company-specific emission factors, and source documents